Climate Resilience Program

 Access to farming land: We hire land in camp host communities, allowing camping members to grow food for their families and surplus for sales to generate income

-Capacity Building: Training farmers in sustainable and climate-smart farming practices, ensuring farmers are resilient to climate change impacts.
+Capacity Building: Training farmers in sustainable and climate-smart farming practices such as irrigation, organic pest control, nursery bed management, and post-harvest handling, ensuring farmers are resilient to climate change impacts.
 We have a dedicated agriculture expert attached to this project who provides hands-on training on best practices.

 Muhokya Camp Skill Development